WMD-group/MacroDensity/README.md

 ### Plotting

-Macrodensity also allows the facile generation of band alignment diagrams across a range of structures:
+Macrodensity also allows the facile generation of band alignment diagrams across a range of structures.
+A more aesthetic alternative is [bapt](https://github.com/utf/bapt).

 ![BandAlignment](/tutorials/Plotting/BandAlignment05.png)